wwilkers/ruby-calisthenics/README.md

 Ruby Calisthenics
 =================

+CSCI/CSIS 602 and CSCI 420 -- you can skip the Rock/Paper/Scissors exercise.
+Do the other three parts.

 The goal of this multi-part assignment is to get you accustomed to basic Ruby coding and introduce you to RSpec, the unit testing tool we will be using heavily.